tomas-dostal/PA2-2022/semester/README.md

 or it's variation.

 The program has a minimalist CLI user interface that allows everything a PA2 student could wish for - a strict user interface that has nothing extra.
+As an act of kindness the program offers help command and asks the user several times for correction in case the input is incorrect.
 The program allows export to a format in which even users with less imagination will be able to view it outside tspain(t), where it won't be such a pain.